dylan-wu/dudley-elementary-number-theory-2/01-integers.md

 - Bounded below means that the set does not go to negative infinity, bounded above means the set does not go to positive infinity

+- A lemma is a subsidiary or intermediate theorem in an argument or proof

 ## Excercises

 1. Which integers divide zero?